 Sex Addiction and Marriage

 For better or for worse.
-It’s one of the commitments in your wedding vows that can be overlooked or forgotten, but the message is clear—there are going to be hurdles to overcome in every marriage.
+It’s one of the most important commitments in your wedding vows and the message is clear—there are going to be hurdles to overcome in every marriage.

 However, betrayal, infidelity, and deception are never the expected hurdles, and result in devastating trauma for the betrayed partner.

-You’re here because you love your spouse, but you’ve also had the devastating discovery of sexual acting out behaviors.
+You’re here because you love your partner, but you’ve also had the devastating discovery of sexual acting out behaviors.
 Your questions far outnumber your answers, and we’re here to help.

 Signs of spousal sex addiction